-The names of, and certain information regarding, executive officers and certain key employees of the Company who are not directors of the Company, are set forth below.
+The names of, and certain information regarding, executive officers and certain key employees of the Company who are not directors of the Company as of the date of this Proxy Statement, are set forth below.

-Name Age Position Donna Felch 62 Vice President and Chief Financial Officer Michael Pope 52 Vice President and General Manager of The Female Health Company (UK) Plc.
-Janet Lee 45 Controller
+Name Age P osition Donna Felch 63 Vice President and Chief Financial Officer Michael Pope 53 Vice President and General Manager of The Female Health Company (UK) Plc.
+Janet Lee 46 Controller